-One-On-One Herbal Consultation – An initial, 90 minute consultation costs $80.
-Follow-up consultations are 45 minutes and cost $50.
+One-On-One Herbal Consultation – An initial, 90 minute consultation costs $120 (on a pay-what-you-can basis).
+Follow-up consultations are 45 minutes and cost $60.
 An herbal regimen can be tailored to your budget, typically costing $20-60 a month.

 30 Minute Care Check – A 30 minute care check is is good for acute conditions: colds, flus, or other acute illnesses, injuries (that don’t require immediate medical care) or for quick check ins.
 These appointments are also available for those wanting a specific herb or herbal formula.
 30 minute care checks can be done in person or over the phone, and cost $35, plus the cost of herbs.

 Herbal House Call – An herbal house call is a home visit from an herbalist when you or your family members feel too sick or are in too much pain to go out of the house.
 House calls are for acute situations only.
 An herbalist will take a comprehensive look at your symptoms and formulate an herbal protocol.
 A visit costs $100-200 sliding scale, plus the cost of herbs.